UKCloud/documentation/articles/openshift/oshift-faq.md

 We provide confidence that our OpenShift service still meets the highest level of information assurance, which is why we continue to have our platform independently tested and validated, and have the findings made available to customers and partners.
 This enables SIROs to make an informed decision about any service they choose to consume.

-### Can I use UKCloud for OpenShift over closed networks such as PSN and N3?
+### Can I use UKCloud for OpenShift over closed networks such as PSN and N3/HSCN?

 We plan for this service to be accredited for use over PSN, however this may not be available at launch.
-Connectivity to the N3 network will be considered when an appropriate sponsor submits a requirement.
+Connectivity to the N3/HSCN network is supported.

 ### Does UKCloud offer any scheduled automated backups for UKCloud for OpenShift?